Harrisonburg City Hall

 removed a non-historic retail building and introduced a brand-new structure for City Hall.

-Then, we proposed that a glass-enclosed atrium be built to connect the two buildings together.
+Then, we proposed that a glass-enclosed atrium to be built to connect the two buildings together.
 Not only did this create a wonderful in-between space for the public, but it also created a “hyphen” between old and new, which is preferred in architectural preservation.

 The new building combines true limestone, cast stone, aluminum and glass to create a modern but complementary exterior design, while the finished interior accommodates offices for city departments, council chambers, training rooms, meeting rooms and areas dedicated to emergency operations.